Providers

 Injecting dependencies

-Call inject() in a field initializer:
+Call inject() in a field initializer to resolve a dependency:

 import { Controller, Get, inject } from '@miiajs/core'